CN2F: A Cloud-Native Cellular Network Framework: Overview

 \subsection{Cluster Setup}

 In this section, we describe the steps to set up a Kubernetes cluster.
-As explained in the background, a Kubernetes cluster comprises a set of components, such as kube-proxy and kubelet, which should be installed and configured on each node and will recover in case of restarting a node.
+As explained in the background, a Kubernetes cluster comprises a set of components, such as kube-proxy (for managing network connectivity) and kubelet (for ensuring the overall health and stability of containers in pods), which should be installed and configured on each node.
+Also, in case of restarting a node, cluster components need to be recovered.
 Since manually installing these components is time-consuming and error-prone, several tools are provided for the cluster installation.
 We tested three tools, including Kubeadm \cite{Kubeadm}, Kubesphere \cite{KubeSphere}, and Rancher Kubernetes Engine (RKE) \cite{rke} to install clusters.
 Among them, RKE is selected as this tool is handier, more stable, and easier to configure.
-Also due to its flexibility, we can configure multiple cluster options in the rancher configuration file which is used to deploy a cluster.
+Furthermore, due to the flexibility of RKE, we can configure multiple cluster options in the rancher's configuration file which is used to deploy a cluster.

 The Kubernetes networking model requires certain network features but at the same time allows a degree of flexibility regarding the implementation.
-As a result, various projects have been released to address specific environments and requirements.
+As a result, various projects have been released to address specific requirements.
 Container Network Interface (CNI) is one of those projects supporting plugin-based functionality to simplify networking in Kubernetes.
 The main purpose behind CNI is to provide enough control to administrators for monitoring communication while reducing the overhead of manually generating network configurations.
-One of our main challenges was to pick up the best CNI for our framework.
+A main challenge when designing \nm{} was to pick up the best CNI for the framework.
 Among different CNI providers, Calico \cite{calico} is used in the final structure of \nm{} as it enables us to assign a static IP to each deployed pod, and this easy-to-deploy CNI provider is supported by RKE.

 We deploy a Kubernetes cluster using four machines with Intel Core i9-11900 CPU@3.5 GHz, 32 GB of RAM DDR4 memory, using an operating system Ubuntu 18.04 LTS, interconnected by an L2/L3 switch.
 This cluster consists of a master node, three worker nodes, and two bridges (FH and TN) as illustrated in Fig.~\ref{fig:fig1}.